Alpine Rhine S2S

 - geological and geomorphological field observations

-We aim to answer questions such as
+The project aims to answer questions such as

 - Where are the main sediment sources in the Alpine Rhine, the so-called hotspots of erosion, of fine and coarse sediment?